DCC-EX/dcc-ex.github.io/docs/throttles/engine-driver.rst

 Features
 ==========

-* Speed and directipn control
+* Speed and direction control
 * Up to 29 DCC functions
 * One to six locomotives or consists
 * Create and edit consists (software-defined)